Wednesday 6 November 2024

 FIRST SATURDAY MASS AND BENEDICTION

 First Saturday Mass at Sacred Heart Church, Clear Island Waters.
-9 am Saturday the 2/11/24.
+9 am Saturday 2/11/24.
 Followed by adoration and Benediction. {This is a votive Mass for the Blessed Virgin Mary}.

 IN OUR PRAYERS